TheHive-Project/CortexDocs/installation/install-guide.md

 Put this file in an empty folder and run `docker-compose up`.
 Cortex is exposed on 9001/tcp port.
 These ports can be changed by modifying the `docker-compose` file.

-You can also use TheHive [docker-compose](https://raw.githubusercontent.com/TheHive-Project/TheHive/master/docker/thehive/docker-compose.yml) file which contains TheHive, Cortex and ElasticSearch, as documented in [TheHive's Docker installation instructions](https://github.com/TheHive-Project/TheHiveDocs/blob/master/installation/docker-guide.md).
+You can also use TheHive [docker-compose](https://raw.githubusercontent.com/TheHive-Project/TheHive/master/docker/thehive/docker-compose.yml) file which contains TheHive, Cortex and Elasticsearch, as documented in [TheHive's Docker installation instructions](https://github.com/TheHive-Project/TheHiveDocs/blob/master/installation/docker-guide.md).

 You can specify a custom Cortex configuration file (`application.conf`) by adding the following lines in the `cortex` section of your docker-compose file: